More about Dead Water

 Ann says: "I'm delighted that viewers will have another chance to explore these beautiful islands and to get to know my characters better."

-Filming on the second series of Shetland will take place in the coming months on Shetland and other Scottish locations.
+Filming on the second series of Shetland has been taking place on Shetland and other Scottish locations.
 Elaine Collins, Executive Producer, ITV Studios says: "I'm thrilled by the terrific response we've had to Shetland.
 The Scottish landscape is one of the most beautiful places on earth and I'm delighted to be given the opportunity to work again with Douglas Henshall and the team on Ann Cleeves' wonderful Shetland stories."

 Christopher Aird, Head of Drama Scotland & Executive Producer, adds: "I am so pleased we are taking Shetland to a full series.
 Douglas Henshall is a hugely talented lead and Shetland such a unique part of the country; we can look forward to a series of characterful, thrilling and windswept stories."